Residence permits for those who have had permanent residence permit and will be moving back to Sweden

 If you do not apply online

-If you are not able to apply online, you must fill out the form Application for residence permit to settle in Sweden, no 161011 and submit it to a Swedish embassy or consulate-general in your country of residence.
+If you are not able to apply online, you must fill out the form Application for residence permit to settle in Sweden, number 161011, and submit it to a Swedish embassy or consulate-general in your country of residence.
 The application form specifies which documents to enclose.

 If there is no possibility to submit an application in your country, you must apply at the embassy or consulate-general closest to your country of residence.
 Contact the embassy or consulate-general before you submit your application for further information.